Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion

 Note that $P_5$ consists of no rays.

-We can convert every obstacle polygon in Figure~\ref{fig:all-polygons-single-node} into an obstacle polyhedron (bounded by five polygons) in this way, and then process these polygons by \textit{Polygon Intersection} and \textit{Boundary Search} \citep{Liu-vtt-cspace-icra-2020} to derive $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ shown in Figure~\ref{fig:bounded-c-free-shrink}.
+We can convert every obstacle polygon in Fig.~\ref{fig:all-polygons-single-node} into an obstacle polyhedron (bounded by five polygons) and then process these polygons by \textit{Polygon Intersection} and \textit{Boundary Search} from~\cite{Liu-vtt-cspace-icra-2020} to derive $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ shown in Fig.~\ref{fig:bounded-c-free-shrink}.
 The \textit{Boundary Search} step can be simplified and the modified boundary search algorithm is shown in Algorithm~\ref{alg:bsa}.
-Recall that the free space of a node is usually partitioned by its obstacle region into multiple enclosed subspaces, and given an obstacle polygon $P_s$ and the set of all obstacle polygons $\mathcal{P}_{\mathrm{obs}}$ generated by \textit{Polygon Intersection} step, this algorithm can find the enclosed subspace with $P_s$ being part of the boundary.
-Details of \textit{Polygon Intersection} is introduced by~\cite{Liu-vtt-cspace-icra-2020}, and note that after \textit{Polygon Intersection}, each polygon in $\mathcal{P}_{\mathrm{obs}}$ can only bound one enclosed subspace because every obstacle polygon is the boundary between the free space and the obstacle region.
-If we want to find the boundary of $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$, we can set $P_s$ to be the obstacle polygon that is closest to $q^{v_0}$.
+Recall that the free space of a node is usually partitioned by its obstacle region into multiple enclosed subspaces, and given an obstacle polygon $P_{\mathrm{s}}$ and the set of all obstacle polygons $\mathcal{P}_{\mathrm{obs}}$ generated by \textit{Polygon Intersection} step~\cite{Liu-vtt-cspace-icra-2020}, this algorithm can find the enclosed subspace with $P_{\mathrm{s}}$ being part of the boundary.
+Note that after \textit{Polygon Intersection}, each polygon in $\mathcal{P}_{\mathrm{obs}}$ can only bound one enclosed subspace because every obstacle polygon is the boundary between the free space and the obstacle region.
+If we want to find the boundary of $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$, we can set $P_{\mathrm{s}}$ to be the obstacle polygon that is closest to $q^{v_0}$.
 In the algorithm, $S_i$ is the set of all edges of polygon $P_i$, $s_{ij}$ is the $j$th edge of $P_i$, and $\mathcal{N}_{ij}$ is the set of all polygons that share $s_{ij}$ with $P_i$.
-For each obstacle polygon $P_i$, its normal vector pointing outwards the obstacle region is computed, and $\overline{P}_{ij}$ in \textit{Line 8} is the innermost polygon in $\mathcal{N}_{ij}$ along the normal vector of $P_i$.
+For each $P_i$, its normal vector pointing outwards the obstacle region is computed, and $\overline{P}_{ij}$ in \textit{Line 8} is the innermost polygon in $\mathcal{N}_{ij}$ along the normal vector of $P_i$.